falangjoe/self-driving/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][fit]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I create a function calculate_curvature under Fitting Lines in the notebook AdvancedLaneLines.ipynb using the method outlined in class.
+I then modifed my fit function to also calculated the curvature.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implmented the process_image to perform the whole pipeline on a frame and keep track of previous frames.
+It is located under Frame Processing in the notebook AdvancedLaneLines.ipynb.
+Below is an example of it being applied to an image.

-![alt text][image6]
+![alt text][process]

 ---